arduino/arduino-app-cli/docs/user-documentation.md

 ### Docker images registry

-Arduino Apps bricks might required a docker image, in that case the orchestrator will pull those from the registry configured with the `DOCKER_REGISTRY_BASE` environment variable.
+Arduino Apps bricks might required a docker image, in that case the arduino-app-cli will pull those from the registry configured with the `DOCKER_REGISTRY_BASE` environment variable.
 By default this points to an Arduino GitHub Container Registry (ghcr.io/arduino).

-The only image that needs to be referenced directly is the base Python image (`DOCKER_PYTHON_BASE_IMAGE`), all other containers can be downloaded automatically by the orchestrator depending on the bricks specified as dependencies in the app.yml file.
+The only image that needs to be referenced directly is the base Python image (`DOCKER_PYTHON_BASE_IMAGE`), all other containers can be downloaded automatically by the arduino-app-cli depending on the bricks specified as dependencies in the app.yml file.